eloquence/markdown-it-html5-media/README.md

 ## Anything else?

+The module is written in modern JavaScript.
+The version in `dist/` is transpiled down to ES5 compatible with recent browsers.
+Use `npm run build` to update the build.

 You can find the automatically generated documentation [here](https://eloquence.github.io/markdown-it-html5-media/HTML5Media.html).
+Use `npm run docs` to regenerate it.

 This library overrides Markdown-It's image tokenizer, which means that it duplicates portions of that particular Markdown-It code.
 If you can think of a